-It is the policy of the Council to identify development lands within the Clonegal town environs area to meet potential development requirements relating to the above issues.
+It is the policy of the Council to identify development lands within the Hacketstown environs area to meet potential development requirements relating to the above issues.
 It is the Council's policy to insure that adequate amenity and recreational facilities are provided in conjunction with the increased settlement population.
 The provisions of low density residential developments at the perimeter of existing development will best respond to the nature of future varying housing need.
-To protect and develop tourism assets including enhancement of Huntington Castle Demense.

-- Zone lands currently developed for their relevant existing use. - Provide lands (11 hectares approx.) for low density residential development, only. - Designate lands (4 hectares approx.) for mixed use development. - Designate lands for institutional use adjacent to town centre. - Designate lands for recreation/amenity (13 hectares approx) - Zone properties at town centre for that activity. - Designate specific areas of architectural conservation importance - Designate the main landscape at the surrounds of Huntington Castle. - Facilitate resort type zoning adjacent to the Demense lands
+- Zone lands currently developed for their relevant existing use. - Provide lands (29 hectares approx.) for low density residential development, only. - Designate lands (18 hectares approx.) for mixed use development. - Designate lands for institutional use adjacent to town centre. - Designate lands for recreation/amenity (5 hectares approx). - Zone properties at town centre for that activity. - 1.5 hectare Alternative Amenity Area to be provided prior to development consideration on low density residential lands at South East extremity Plan.